New Westminster is a progressive city of 71,000 in the heart of the Metro Vancouver region.

 New Westminster is seeking innovations in digital technologies to improve the city’s operational effectiveness, and build intelligent infrastructure that enables a safe, smart, and resilient community.

-Applications are accepted and reviewed on an ongoing basis by the Project Greenlight Team, and reviewed quarterly by New West.
-New West's next review period starts February 1st, 2022
+Applications are accepted and reviewed on an ongoing basis by the Project Greenlight Team, and reviewed quarterly by the City of New Westminster.

 Successful solutions will address coverage, effectiveness, reliability, and latency